-Per MCA 39-29-102 (Veterans' Public Employment Preference Law) and MCA 39-30-103 (Persons with Disabilities Employment Preference Act), the City shall provide for employment preference in initial hiring. a personnel action for which applications are solicited from outside the ranks of the current regular employees of the City, for certain applicants.
+Per MCA 39-29-102 (Veterans' Public Employment Preference Law) and MCA 39-30-201 (Persons with Disabilities Employment Preference Act), the City shall provide for employment preference in initial hiring, which is defined as “a personnel action for which applications are solicited from outside the ranks of the current regular employees of the City.”
 Veterans and Disabled Veterans receive a percentage increase when using a scored process.
-If the selection process is other than a scored procedure, the City shall give preference to a disabled veteran, a person with a disability, a veteran, an eligible relative and an eligible spouse in that order over any non-preferred applicant holding substantially equal qualifications.
+If the selection process is other than a scored procedure, the City shall give preference to a disabled veteran, a person with a disability, a veteran, an eligible relative, and an eligible spouse in that order over any non-preferred applicant holding substantially equal qualifications.

 Applicants must claim preference prior to the closing of the announcement, ideally at the time of application.